Behind the lines

 Personal stories of the First World War

 Explore Scotland's story of the 1914-1918 war through the experiences of individual Scots.
-This major exhibition at the National Library runs from 27 June to 11 November.
+This major exhibition at the National Library ran from 27 June to 11 November 2014.

 Treasured letters, diaries, sketches and photographs offer a direct link to Scots who lived and died in the Great War.